The monodromy groups of lisse sheaves and overconvergent $F$-isocrystals: Independence of monodromy groups

 \subsection{Frobenius tori}

-We extend here the theory of \textit{Frobenius tori} developed by Serre and Chin in \cite{Serre} and \cite[§5.1]{Chin2} to algebraic coefficient objects over varieties of arbitrary dimension.
-The result for overconvergent $F$-isocrystal is completely new.
-In \cite{AD18}, it is used to get information on the monodromy groups of \textit{convergent $F$-isocrystals}.
+We extend here the theory of \textit{Frobenius tori}, previously studied by Serre and Chin in \cite{Serre} and \cite[§5.1]{Chin2}, to algebraic coefficient objects over varieties of arbitrary dimension (Theorem \ref{max-tori:t}).
+The result for overconvergent $F$-isocrystals is completely new and it is obtained exploiting the existence of étale companions.
+Once we pass to étale lisse sheaves, we can use Chebotarev's density theorem, which is one of the key ingredients of the proof.